Everest High Passes trek

 Review by Pod51 on 21/12/2022

 Fantastic trek in Nepal The Everest High Passes Trek arranged by The Mountain Company.
 Stunning views and wonderful experience in the mountains.
 I loved the challenge of the passes on a well planned itinerary.
 Stayed in very friendly and well managed Teahouses and Lodges.
 Loved those mountains.
-Roland Hunter and The Mountain Company are top cla ...
+Roland Hunter and The Mountain Company are top cla ss.
+They know the Region so well and have excellent guides and team ...

 First class support from The Mountain Company for our Everest High Passes trek during October 2022 The pre trip information was detailed and thorough.
 We had a valuable pre trek and post trek discussion when all our questions were dealt with.
-The guides and porters provided excellent support and they were cheerful companions throughout the journ ...
+The guides and porters provided excellent support and they were cheerful companions throughout the journ ey.
+The itinerary allowed time for careful acclimatisation and the trekking days were planned to achieve the objectives in a sufficiently demanding but enjoyable way.
+The Mountain Company provided a first class service throughout.
+We had confidence in the Company and in their staff in Nepal. ...